Skip to main content

 Complaints & discipline

-Our work is guided by provincial legislation called the Health Professions Act.
-It is your right to submit a written complaint to BCCNM if you believe that the concerns that you have about a nurse or midwife's conduct or competence warrants a formal investigation by the regulatory body.
+Our work is guided by provincial legislation called the Health Professions and Occupations Act.
+It is your right to submit a written complaint to BCCNM if you believe the concerns you have about a nurse's or midwife's conduct or competence warrants a formal investigation by the regulatory body.

 About complaints and discipline